solidusio/solidus/README.md

 ```

 To execute all the tests, you may want to run this command at the
-root of the Spree project to generate test applications and run
+root of the Solidus project to generate test applications and run
 specs for all the facets:
 ```shell
 bash build.sh